alvinyongho/dopelst/README.md

 ### Asset Management

 We originally planned on using Firebase Storage to store images.
 However, as our project development advanced into the PWA stage, we quickly realized that Firebase Storage does not have an offline mode of operation.
 At that stage, we had two options - to alter Firebase Storage's CORS settings (which we found could be done, but since the method is very well hidden within layers of documentation, is likely not a well supported method) or to store the images as data URLs in in Firebase Database.
 We ultimately went with the second option because it was more compatible with the features that we were already using (namely Firebase Database's offline features).
-In order to reduce the space needed to stored images, we
+In order to reduce the space needed to store images and to speed up image rendering time for users, we added a small code snippet that handles image resizing to reduce the size of uploaded images to 250x250 (the max size needed by the application).

 ## Code Organization/Architecture